tearfulDalvik/almace-scaffolding/_app/_posts/work/2018-12-24-ctas-debugger.md

 ### License

-This program is made by [Dalvik Shen](https://ifengge.me/about/).
+This program is made by [Gufeng Shen](https://gufeng.sh/about/).
 All rights reserved and commercial use is prohibited.

-This program is a crack of the CTAS Student System.
-As such, it is not subject to university regulations or local law.
+This program is a crack of the CTAS Student System(internal-use only).
+As such, it is not subject to university regulations.
 Use at your own risk.

 ## Features